What is Unlawful Activities Prevention Act (UAPA)?

-In the wake of increasing terrorist activities in the country; the NDA government has changed certain provision of the The Unlawful Activities (Prevention) Act, 1967 to tackle the terrorism and Naxalism in the country.
+In the wake of increasing terrorist activities in the country; the NDA government has changed certain provisions of The Unlawful Activities (Prevention) Act, 1967 to tackle terrorism and Naxalism in the country.

 The Unlawful Activities (Prevention) Act, 1967 enables more effective prevention of certain unlawful activities of individuals and associations and for dealing with terrorist activities, and other related matters.

 1. It is applicable across the entire country

 2. Any Indian or foreign national charged under UAPA is liable for punishment under this Act, irrespective of the location of crime/offense committed

 3. UAPA will be applicable to the offenders in the same manner, even if the crime is committed on foreign land, outside India

 4. The provisions of this Act apply also to citizens of India and abroad.